What can I do at Oodi?

 At Book Heaven, you can pick up your order from the shelf yourself, without having to queue.
 Reservations are located conveniently right next to the escalator.

 At the Urban Workshop on the second floor, you can create new things and personalise old ones.
 At your disposal is a wide range of professional tools from a soldering station to a laser cutter, not forgetting traditional handicrafts.
 You can use the work facilities and tools by yourself or with the assistance of the library personnel.

 With the laser cutter, you can cut and engrave utensils, jewellery and decorations that you have designed.
 With the 3D printer and cutter, you can make physical objects from spare parts to miniature models.
 Window decals and cloth prints are easy using the vinyl cutter and sticker printer.
 Also available to you are various sewing machines that you can use for anything from repair work to embroidery.

 Urban Workshop organises a range of workshops and events for all ages.
 Come to Oodi and put your ideas into practice!

-The workshop’s services and equipment are not yet fully operational, but they will be made available during the spring.
+The workshop’s services and equipment are not yet fully operational.
 Up-to-date information on equipment available for reservation can be found in the Varaamo service:

 Studying, working and meeting facilities